idea42co/NetCoreTemplates/README.md

 # Idea42, LLC .NET Core Templates
 The purpose of these templates are to provide bootstraped applications that you can then build on and change as you need!
-We've implemented some of the most common items needed for coding ReactJS, AngularJS and WebAPI applications into .NET core apps, providing several pre-built commands (including docker stuff for those wanting to build docker containers) for you to run.
+We've implemented some of the most common items needed for coding ReactJS, Angular and WebAPI applications into .NET core apps, providing several pre-built commands (including docker stuff for those wanting to build docker containers) for you to run.

 ## Prerequisites
 Install .NET Core here ([https://www.microsoft.com/net/core](https://www.microsoft.com/net/core))